Review of Academic Performance:

 an entire curricular segment, or dismiss the student from the Larner College of Medicine.

-modifications in the student’s subsequent plan of study for Advanced Integration.
+modifications in the student’s subsequent plan of study for the Advanced Integration Level.

 the course may, upon petition of the Committee on Advancement, make up the rotation in a manner acceptable to course director.
 Required rotations must be made up, while elective rotations need not be.
 The Committee on Advancement will have